jax-parker/suffolk-sailing-club/README.md

 * Contact form was not bold enough.
 This was resolved by adding css styling to the form to ensure it was properly visible.
 * Thank you page text was not showing properly on smaller screens.
 This was resolved by by adding css styling and a translucent background on smaller screens.
 * Logo alignment.
 The boat was sitting lower than the title and looked incorrect.
 This was resolved by css styling on all media sizes.
+* Added a lower media of 320px and adjusted the CSS to accomodate smaller mobile screens.
 ***
 ## Deployment